Lidiya-MK/python-data-visualizations/README.md

 - **Subplots**: To combine multiple visualizations into a single figure for comparative analysis.

 ## How to Run
-To explore this project in your own environment:
+To explore this project in your own environment

 1. Clone the repository:
    ```bash